 Sir Peter Jackson, the director of the Lord of the Rings and Hobbit movies, noticed this stunning piece of land from his helicopter when scouting for locations.
 Initially, the area was a 12-acre sheep farm, but it was so transformed into a magical movie set that people can still visit today.

 Most people rent a car from Auckland to get here as the journey to Hobbiton is almost as incredible as the destination.
-You can also opt for the two-hour-long guided tour, to learn more about the set, the Hobbit homes, and get a drink at the Green Dragon Inn.
+You can also opt for the two-hour-long guided tour, to learn more about the set and the Hobbit homes, and get a drink at the Green Dragon Inn.
 It’s the perfect place to geek out when in New Zealand.

 The Hidden Gems in Queenstown